ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Appendix

 \subsection{Semantic Equivalence of Lean theorems}

-The task of autoformalization is to convert a mathematical theorem and proof from natural language into a formal language, such as Lean.
-When evaluating the performance of such systems, we propose two criteria for evaluation: \emph{type correctness} and \emph{semantic equivalence}.
+Lean~\citep{moura2021Lean} is a functional programming language in which functions are first-class values, treated like any other data type~\citep{jana2014cpp}.
+The task of auto-formalization is to convert a mathematical theorem and proof from natural language (NL) into a formal language (FL), such as Lean.
+When evaluating the performance of such systems, we propose two criteria for evaluation: \emph{type correctness} and \emph{semantic correctness}.
 Type correctness, which requires that the generated Lean proof is accepted by the Lean type-checker, is straightforward to verify and serves as the standard evaluation metric in the field.
-However, semantic equivalence, ensuring the FL theorem faithfully represents the meaning of the original NL theorem, presents a far greater challenge.
-To the best of our knowledge, semantic equivalence has not been systematically evaluated in prior work.
-This section introduces a novel methodology towards addressing this gap.
+In contrast, semantic correctness, which ensures the FL theorem faithfully represents the meaning of the original NL theorem, presents a far greater challenge.
+To the best of our knowledge, such semantic equivalence has not been systematically evaluated in prior work.
+This section introduces a novel methodology to address this gap.

 While directly measuring the semantic alignment between a NL theorem and a Lean theorem is an unsolved challenge, showing the logical equivalence of two Lean theorems is a tractable task.
 Our training dataset, \textsc{NuminaMath-Lean-PF}, contains pairs of $\langle T_{\text{NL}}, T_{\text{FL}}\rangle\ $ where most of the $T_{\text{FL}}$ were manually created by experts at Numina.
 We treat these high-quality $T_{\text{FL}}$ theorems as gold-standard references, assuming they are faithful translations of their $T_{\text{NL}}$ counterparts.
-This allows us to reduce the intractable problem of verifying a model's generated theorem $\widetilde{T}_{\text{FL}}$ against the original $T_{\text{NL}}$ to the more tractable task of checking for logical equivalence between $\widetilde{T}_{\text{FL}}$ and the golden reference $T_{\text{FL}}$, which can be checked in Lean itself.
+This allows us to reduce the intractable problem of verifying a model's generated theorem $\widetilde{T}_{\text{FL}}$ against the original $T_{\text{NL}}$ to the more tractable task of checking for logical equivalence between $\widetilde{T}_{\text{FL}}$ and the gold-standard reference $T_{\text{FL}}$, which can be checked in Lean itself.

 To be more specific, we enforce this semantic equivalence check by proving the logical biconditional $\widetilde{T}_{\text{FL}} \leftrightarrow T_{\text{FL}}$ in Lean.
 Theorems like $\widetilde{T}_{\text{FL}}$ and $T_{\text{FL}}$ are of type \lstinline{Prop} in Lean.
 The following theorem from Mathlib states that for any two propositions, a logical biconditional between two propositions is itself logically equivalent to their propositional equality: